Hi, Hypnosis and NLP Friends!

 Picture #1.
 Create a picture in your mind that represents a negative habit.
 Any picture that “pops in” is good.
 We’ll be using it in a moment.
 Study it enough to remember it and set it aside.
 My picture is an unwrapped Hershey bar, and it represents to me unhealthy eating of all varieties, not just sugar.

 Now, we want to create a different picture in your mind of something you wouldn’t do.
 We all have desires all the time that we don’t act on, or things that are so “that’s not me” we never even would consider doing them.
-I had a co-worker once who would have benefited by a slap upside the head.
-I wanted to do that, on occasion.
-Did I?
-No. Never.
-I also would never jump out of an airplane for fun.
+I would never jump out of an airplane for fun.
 NEVER.
+I wouldn’t eat a slug.
+I wouldn’t get a tattoo on my face.

 Picture #2.
 Create a picture in your mind that represents a behavior that you KNOW you will not do.
 I’m using the jump out of an airplane one.